GastonADiaz/DIY-Self-Balancing-robot-/README.md

 ## Overview and Objective

-This project addresses the challenge of constructing a balancing robot that maintains its stability in an upright position with two wheels.
-The robot is based on a series of components, including Nema 17 stepper motors, A4988 motor drivers, and an MPU6050 gyro-accelerometer sensor, all managed by an ATmega328p microcontroller.
+This project addresses the challenge of building a self-balancing robot that maintains its stability in an upright position using two wheels.
+The robot is based on a series of components, including Nema 17 stepper motors, A4988 motor drivers, an MPU6050 gyro-accelerometer sensor, and an HC-05 Bluetooth module, all managed by an ATmega328p microcontroller.

+Additionally, the project incorporates control of the robot via a mobile application.
+We use the EZ-GUI Ground Station app, typically employed for drones, but we utilize it to manipulate the self-balancing robot through a joystick interface and make custom configurations.

-The central objective of this project is to implement a balance control system that allows the robot to remain upright by itself.
-To achieve this, the system uses feedback provided by the MPU6050 sensor, which measures the tilt angle or "roll angle".
-Through a closed-loop control system with a PID (Proportional, Integral, and Derivative) controller, the robot adjusts the motor speeds based on the measured angle, thereby correcting any deviations and minimizing the balance error.
-This approach allows the robot to dynamically adapt to variations and maintain its stability effectively.
+The central objective of this project is to implement a balance control system that allows the robot to remain upright on its own.
+To achieve this, the system utilizes feedback from the MPU6050 sensor, which measures the tilt angle or "pitch angle."
+Through a closed-loop control system with a PID (Proportional, Integral, and Derivative) controller, the robot adjusts motor speeds based on the measured angle, correcting any deviations and minimizing balance error.
+This approach enables the robot to dynamically adapt to variations and effectively maintain its stability.

+We would also like to acknowledge the firmware "BalancingWii," which significantly assisted in the development of this project.

 ## Balancing robot working in real life